 FSB report on strengthening the oversight and regulation of shadow banking

-The Financial Stability Board (FSB) has published a progress report to G20 finance ministers and central bank governors concerning strengthening the oversight and regulation of shadow banking.
+On 16 April 2012, the Financial Stability Board (FSB) published a progress report to G20 finance ministers and central bank governors concerning strengthening the oversight and regulation of shadow banking.

 The FSB published initial recommendations concerning shadow banking in its October 2011 report Shadow Banking: Strengthening Oversight and Regulation.
 Following the initial recommendations five work streams have been launched to advance the work to develop proposed policy recommendations in the following areas:

 - Other shadow banking entities.

 The first, second and fourth of the above work streams will prepare their recommendations by July 2012.
 The recommendations from the other work streams are expected by September 2012, while the securities lending/repo work stream is to prepare recommendations by the end of 2012.

 View FSB report on strengthening the oversight and regulation of shadow banking, 16 April 2012